zlatirl/Universalis-Ingame-Tool/README.md

   4. Follow steps from Activating in-game to test your changes in-game

 To make your own plugin:
-  1. Go to [SamplePlugin](https://github.com/goatcorp/SamplePlugin) repository and follow the steps there.
+  1. Go to [SamplePlugin](https://github.com/goatcorp/SamplePlugin) repository and follow the steps there

   For information about Dalamud plugin development, see the [Dalamud Developer Docs](https://dalamud.dev/).